pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 "Access denied to uploaded PHP files."
 This message is shown when a PHP file is attempted to be accessed in Valhalla, Pantheon's network file system.

-Pantheon also prevents public access via the webserver to private files, Drupal's .htaccess, and directory listings.
+Pantheon also prevents public access via the webserver to private files, .htaccess, and directory listings.

 ### Pantheon - 404 Unknown Site